BRAN VEHICLE GUIDELINES

 - If you want to wait for friends who are riding, you should do so in along-the-route towns.
 There are plenty of BRAN SAGs available on the route to take care of your friends.
 It is imperative that the route remain clear and safe for the riders.
 The Nebraska State Patrol and local law enforcement are empowered to issue citations for obstruction of traffic.
 Let’s keep the route safe for everyone.

 - As you park in along-the-route and overnight towns be especially careful as you start up, back up, or pull away.
-BRAN riders may lay their bicycles down behind, in front or even against your vehicle.
+BRAN riders may lay their bicycles down behind or in front of your vehicle.
 We don’t want anyone driving over them.

 - Along with these guidelines, will be your BRAN Guide.
 Read it carefully.
 The BRAN Guide will provide you with day-by-day maps to reach the next over-night town in the safest manner possible for our riders.